 Daringly integrating Disability

-Image Description: Sulaiman (a wholeheartedly Disabled AF, British Pakistani man with black buzz cut hair and wrists tattoos) in his power wheelchair (Permobile M5 Corpus) on The Treehouses of Lanrick's wheelchair-accessible balcony.
-He is amongst tremendous trees, Sulaiman’s non-human kin.
+Image Description: Sulaiman (a wholeheartedly Disabled AF, rich-brown with black buzz cut hair and wrists tattoos) in their power wheelchair (Permobile M5 Corpus) on The Treehouses of Lanrick’s wheelchair-accessible balcony.
+They are amongst tremendous trees, Sulaiman’s non-human kin.
 A moss-covered tree grows through the deck.
 A forest of tender trees behind.
-Sulaiman wears a white t-shirt via his dearest friend Jen White-Johnson.
-A red and pink eye with a star shining in the pupil, represents our demand for radical healing and dreaming.
+Sulaiman wears a white t-shirt, courtesy of their dearest friend, Jen White-Johnson.
+A red and pink eye with a star shining in the pupil represents our demand for radical healing and dreaming.
 Underneath, dark red text “Calling all radical resters” is in capital letters.
-Sulaiman has a huge smile, joyful for every radical breath he takes every single second of every day.
+Sulaiman has a huge smile, feeling joyful and grateful for every radical heartbeat they take every single second of their life.

-Hey, I’m Sulaiman R. Khan — سلیمان راشد خان [he/him/his], currently based in London, UK!
+Hey, I’m Sulaiman R. Khan — سلیمان راشد خان [they/them/their]!
+I’m currently based in London, UK.

 This is my creative space for everything I currently do in the wonderful world of creativity and beyond.
 Here you’ll find out about the work I do, personal projects, events I’ve gone to and what I’ve been up to – in the creative industries and life – as well everything that ignites my soul, feeds my imagination, and gets my heart beating faster.

-- Multiple Award-Winning Disabled AF: Founder, Speaker, and Activist.
+- Multiple Award-Winning Disabled AF: Founder, Writer, and Storyliving Designer.

 - Adventurer and Continual Work-In-Progress.

-- The radical, badass Disabled friend and lover you wish you had.
+- The radical Disabled AF friend and Revolutionary Lover you wish you had.

 Also, there’s no short form or nickname for Sulaiman.
 Like the term “funga”, our names are sacred words from our ancestors and descendants.

-R. stands for guess what?
+R. stands for... guess what?
 Does the “R.” in my name stand for “Radical” or “Revolutionary”?
 Perhaps “Restful” or “Regenerative”?
+Maybe “Rocket” or “Rabbit”?
 Or is it “Racy” or “Raunchy”?
 Or all of these?
-You have to use your imagination; I have infinite. 😏
+You have to use your imagination; I have infinite. 😏 If you know, you know.

 Khan is pronounced Kaan (like Naan from your favourite Pakistani Tandoori seller with a k).